Agent Substrate#

 I am hello-substrate, a Go ADK declarative agent running inside a gVisor actor.

 Behind the scenes, a per-session gVisor actor was restored from the golden snapshot, ran the LLM call, and snapshotted itself back to object storage.
-Open View → Substrate to see the actor in the inventory — between requests it will sit Suspended.
+Open View → Substrate to see the actor in the inventory — between requests it sits Suspended.

 Cleanup#